mdechiaro/vctools/README.md

 state of this project is beta, and so far it can do the following:

   - Completely automate a new VM creation from start to finish.
-This includes a boot ISO if your environment is not DHCP.
+This includes creating a boot ISO if your environment does not support DHCP.
-  - Reconfigure hardware like networks, disks, CPU, and memory
+  - Reconfigure VM hardware like networks, disks, CPU, and memory
   - Query various information on VMs
   - Upload ISOs to remote datastores, and mount and unmount them on VMs.

 Dependencies:
-  - Python 2.6+
+  - Python 2.7+
   - python-argparse
   - python-pip
   - python-requests